Motel in Eon City.

-Haley Prince, still day 1.
+Haley Prince, still day one.

 On the roof of the tower stood an airship, fueled up and ready to go.
 Like everything else in the building, it seemed state-of-the-art: the circular wings indicated VTOL technology (or so Haley hoped, since the roof wasn’t long enough for a runway), and the mottled grey design would blend in against the sky.
 As Agent hopped into the pilot’s seat and turned on the ignition, the motor purred no louder than a car.
 He pointed Haley into the back, where ten seats faced each other in two rows.
 The space was cramped – the ship certainly wasn’t meant for long flights – but there was enough room for Haley to easily reach one of the seats near the cockpit.

 There must have been another elevator, because the other Watchers joined them on the roof in less than two minutes, geared up and ready to go.
 “The quick-change is a crucial skill for a Watcher,” Frank told Haley with a wink as he buckled up across from her.
 “You’ll learn.”

 Most of the Asylum Watchers looked very different than they had earlier morning; Haley actually recognized some of them from the news now that they were in uniform.
 Frank, as Shadow, had traded his sweats and t-shirt for cargo pants and a hoodie.
 His boots were high-tech, with buttons on the heels and tubes on the sides.
 The clothes had extra padding around the knees and elbows, presumably to cushion him if he fell.
 The striking part of his outfit, however, was that he had replaced his glasses with a pair of goggles that looked as though they came from a steampunk video.
 He still seemed able to see, so Haley assumed they were prescription.